adonix-org/nws-proxy/README.md

-# nws-proxy
+# ☁️ nws-proxy
-Cloudflare worker NWS proxy
+A Cloudflare Worker Proxy to the NWS API